Storage Share Newsletter 2016

-Mixed Roots — 10 lbs — You get to mix and match a bag of beets (golden beets too), parsnips, celeriac, radishes, purple carrots, and maybe another surprise or two.
+Mixed Roots — 10 lbs — You get to mix and match a bag of beets (a few golden beets too), parsnips, celeriac(at your discretion), watermelon radishes, purple daikons, purple carrots (hopefully, they had a rough year), and maybe another surprise or two.
 We’ll have those same perforated bags you can put them in for long-term storage.
 Easy Storage Tip: Fridge.
 We can store some of these for you too –see “nuts and bolts” for details.

-Winter Squash — 5 — Butternut plus carnival, ambercup and buttercup available.
-There is some acorn in the bin too, though the flavor on these remainders has been hit-or-miss — but might be worth a shot if you love them.
+Winter Squash — 5 — Butternut plus carnival, ambercup and pie pumpkins available.
 The butternut should keep very well into January, declining after that.
 The others are best eaten within a couple weeks.
+We’ve had some bitter tasting carnival, acorn and ambercup — we’ve never seen this before, and they may need to be doctored more than usual.
 Easy Storage Tip: Countertop or tabletop, but for longest storage put a few in the basement or cool closet.

-Brussels Sprouts and/or Cabbage– Your choice of 2 — Both the sprouts and this last planting of cabbage didn’t do very well this year.
-We’re stumped about why the sprouts didn’t size up; the cabbage got a disease and a lot of plants just never made a head.
+Brussels Sprouts and/or Cabbage– Your choice of 2 -4, we’ll see — These two crops so far survived “black rot” of brassicas, which reduced the amount we have of all related crops — broccoli, cauliflower, cabbage, brussels, kale.
+Although it’s smaller than planned, fortunately we have a harvest!
+We’ll find out this week how they held up in these last few weeks.
 If you’re wary of brussels now’s the time to try them — the few cold nights we’ve had have been enough to make the flavor mild and sweet.
 We leave them on the stalk since it takes so much labor to cut them off (and maybe it’s interesting for you to see how they grow)–thank you for dealing with the stalk!
 Easy Storage Tip: Fridge for both.
 Brussels sprouts do well in a plastic bag on or off the stalk, for 1-2 weeks.

 Onions — 5 lbs — These yellow ones store very well, until the sun shines again, March or so.
 Easy Storage Tip: Basement or hanging basket.